Peruvian High-Altitude Winery

 Learning On The Fly!

-While it’s true that we are experienced wine professionals, Sommeliers, WSET-educated and run a wine tourism company, we actually have no formal training in viticulture or winemaking.
-We are learning on the fly, and loving the process.
+While it’s true that we are reasonably experienced wine professionals, Sommeliers, WSET-educated and run a wine tourism company, we actually have no formal training in viticulture or winemaking.
+We are learning on the fly and loving the process.
 We ask questions of winemakers that we meet around Latin America, and read the many resources you find online.
 You can indeed learn a lot from YouTube!

 Read More →